 Undoubtedly, we skipped something you liked (e.g, I like Casamigos Reposado, but you’ve undoubtedly tried it yourself).
 If you want more selections, check out our other fine lists (best tequila for margaritas, best tequila under $30, etc.).
 As for our criteria?
 We weren’t necessarily agnostic — celebrity tequilas needed to truly standout to get on the list, for example — and we tried to mix in everyday brands with under-the-radar picks, along with several women-run or owned tequilas and some independent distilleries.

 Eduardo “Lalo” González is the co-founder of his brand and the grandson of Don Julio González (of Don Julio tequila fame).
 So we have a family legacy and zero cultural appropriation here, a rarity in the modern tequila realm.
 The agave here hails from the Jalisco Highlands, and during fermentation, a proprietary yeast used in Champagne is introduced.
 Available as a blanco only, there is a bit of a wine note on the nose, while the taste is clean, a bit fruity and even delivers notes of sweet potato.

 A California-based tequila started by former restaurateur Justin Urich, the Rosado here gets its color not from wine barrel aging, but via extracting and macerating the self-fermenting red spots on the piñas.
-Similar to their blanco release, you’ll get a lot of grass on the nose and lemon and peppery notes on the palate — along with, interestingly enough, vanilla notes that you’d seem to more likely find in an aged tequila.
+Similar to their blanco release, you’ll get a lot of grass on the nose and lemon and peppery notes on the palate — along with, interestingly enough, vanilla notes that you’d seem to more likely to find in an aged tequila.
 Read our review here.